emicklei/graphql-client-gen/README.md

 ## how to post a GraphQLRequest

-	request := GraphQLRequest{}
+	request := aQueryOrMutation.Build(....)
-	requestBytes, _ := json.Marshal(request)
+	requestBytes, err := json.Marshal(request)
 	requestReader := bytes.NewReader(requestBytes)

-	// if need to pass header then use http.NewRequest instead _, _ = http.Post("http://your.service/api", "application/json", requestReader)
+	// if you need to pass headers then use http.NewRequest instead resp , err = http.Post("http://your.service/api", "application/json", requestReader)

 ### todo